algosup/2022-2023-project-5-algorithmics-Team-8/docs/Specifications/Functional Specifications.md

 ### Must have

-- A documentation explaining how to use the software.
+- A Documentation explaining how to use the software.
 - A config file example ready to be filled
 - The software needs to be able to intake config files containing the data of the wine, tank sizes, and the percentage to take from each type of wine.
 - The software needs to be able to calculate the blending steps.